Best Practices

 antiTamper = true

-}Add runtime protections last.
-These are the most likely to cause issues during development (anti-debug blocks Android Studio, anti-tamper fails on modified debug APKs).
+}Add anti-tamper last.
+It is the most likely to cause issues during development (anti-debug already comes with the mobile preset but blocks Android Studio debugger, anti-tamper fails on modified debug APKs).

 Variant Strategy